Rio Tinto yet to pay compensation over sacred site destruction - Up News Info

 Article content

-Rio Tinto does not pay royalties to traditional owners for some mines for which agreements were struck prior to the native title act in 1993.
+Rio Tinto does not pay royalties to traditional owners for some mines where mining began prior to the native title act in 1993.

+The world’s biggest iron ore miner does not pay royalties to the Wintawari Guruma for three of six mines it operates on their ancestral land, even though those mines are operational today, said Tony Bevan, a director at the Wintawari Guruma Aboriginal Corporation.

+The miner posted record half year earnings of more than $12 billion in July.

 The PKKP said that it continued to work in good faith with Rio Tinto on the recovery and rehabilitation at Juukan Gorge as well as the development of a co-management model for their operations.